VenusChhantel/PMAT-WriteUp/2-2.AdvancedDynamicAnalysis/Dropper.DownloadFromURL.exe.md

 Let's drill down this code.
 This will later help in debugging as well during advanced dynamic analysis.

-- In this section of code, first call to InternetOpen can be seen which is using Mozilla user-agent to initiate network connection
+- In this section of code, first call to InternetOpen can be seen which is using Mozilla user-agent to initiate network connection.
-- Then call to URLDownloadToFile can be seen which is downloading its component resource from  hxxp[:]//ssl-6582datamanager[.]helpdeskbros[.]local/favicon[.]ico and saved it under C:\Users\Public\Documents\CR433101.dat.exe
+- Then call to URLDownloadToFile can be seen which is downloading its component resource from  hxxp[:]//ssl-6582datamanager[.]helpdeskbros[.]local/favicon[.]ico and saved it under C:\Users\Public\Documents\CR433101.dat.exe.
-- Immediately after that, there is test eax, eax instruction (bitwise operation)
+- Immediately after that, there is test eax, eax instruction (bitwise operation).
-- After that there is JNZ instruction, which will jump if not zero, i.e., jumps if ZF is not set (ZF=0)
+- After that there is JNZ instruction, which will jump if not zero, i.e., jumps if ZF is not set (ZF=0).
 - So after call to URLDownloadToFile:
-    - If fail to download, eax=1 so when test eax, eax (result is 1); ZF=0, jumps to loc_401142
+    - If fail to download, eax=1 so when test eax, eax (result is 1); ZF=0, jumps to [0x00401142].
-    - If successfully download, eax=0 so when test eax, eax (result is 0); ZF=1, so does not jump
+    - If successfully download, eax=0 so when test eax, eax (result is 0); ZF=1, so does not jump and continue to [0x004010e3].
 - If did not jump:
-    - There is call to InternetOpenURL to open  http://huskyhacks.dev
+    - There is call to InternetOpenURL to open hxxp[:]//huskyhacks[.]dev.
-    - After that, there is call to ShellExecute that checks the internet connectivity with ping and execute the dropped CR433101.dat.exe
+    - After that, there is call to ShellExecute that checks the internet connectivity with ping and execute the dropped CR433101.dat.exe.
 - If jumps:
-    - Checks internet connectivity with ping and then deletes iself
+    - Checks internet connectivity with ping and then deletes iself.

 <br>